Why Sweden ditched its negative rate experiment

 Negative rates turn the principles of finance on their head by forcing commercial banks to pay to store money at the central bank rather than earn interest on it.
 At the same time, some countries and companies have been paid to borrow.
 Most recently, some individuals across Europe have begun paying to deposit large sums of money in banks, while mortgage borrowers in Denmark have received money from their house loans rather than having to pay interest.

-Stefan Ingves, governor of the Riksbank, argues that negative rates have been a success in Sweden.
+Stefan Ingves (left), governor of the Riksbank, argues that negative rates have been a success in Sweden.
 But he accepts that had they continued indefinitely they could have had a detrimental impact, raising questions about their future value to policymakers.

 The Riksbank introduced sub-zero rates in 2015, not due to weak growth – gross domestic product increased that year by 4.4 per cent in the EU member state – but because of the risk of deflation.
 Inflation dipped briefly below zero in 2014 and only returned to the Riksbank’s 2 per cent target at the end of 2017 when Sweden’s repo rate stood at a record low of minus 0.5 per cent.